Modeling the Effects of Multiple Myeloma on Kidney Function: Introduction

-In the primary situation that our model addresses, the increased free light chain production leads to increased light chain endocytosis by proximal tubule cells via cubilin/megalin complex [12].
-Cubilin and megalin are two endocytic receptors that play important roles in renal tubular clearance and reabsorption of proteins.
+In the primary situation that our model addresses, the increased free light chain production leads to increased light chain endocytosis by proximal tubule cells via cubilin/megalin complex.\cite{Korbet2006} Cubilin and megalin are two endocytic receptors that play important roles in renal tubular clearance and reabsorption of proteins.
 They initiate receptor-mediated endocytosis, a process by which cells internalize molecules.
-This involves an inward budding of plasma membrance vesicles containing the monoclonal proteins with receptor sites specific to the molecules being internalized.
+This involves an inward budding of plasma membrane vesicles containing the monoclonal proteins with receptor sites specific to the molecules being internalized.
 This increased light chain endocytosis activates NF-$\kappa$ B and MAPk in the proximal tubule cells.
 NF-$\kappa$ B is a protein complex involved in regulating the immune system's response to inflammation, and is responsible for cytokine production.
-Mitogen-activated protein kinases (MAPk) direct the cellular response to mitogens and proinflammatory cytokines, which are small proteins important in cell-signaling.
+Mitogen-activated protein kinases (MAPk) direct the cellular response to mitogens and proinflammatory cytokines.